Betty987/Task2/README.md

-# Task2-MineRL to collect Diamonds in Mine Craft
+# Task2-MineRL to collect Diamonds in Minecraft